pravega/schema-registry/contract/src/main/swagger/SchemaRegistry.md

 #### POST
 ##### Description:

 Get the version for the schema if it is registered.
 It does not automatically register the schema.
-To add new schema use addSchemaToGroup
+To add new schema use addSchema

 ##### Parameters